OVERVIEW

 What's Included

-• Genuine all inclusive pack free Great Ocean Walk walking holiday
+• Genuine all inclusive pack free Great Ocean Walk walking holiday (all luggage transfers)

 • Two engaging, knowledgeable and experienced guides

-• Five nights’ comfortable ensuite accommodation (6 nights in 2022)
+• Six nights’ comfortable ensuite accommodation

 • We shift you along the track from accommodation to accommodation to limit time in a vehicle, creating more time to relax and enjoy the region

-• Tour of lighthouse
+• Tour of lighthouse and national park admission

 • Auswalk guide pack including notes, maps & lunch bag